 Now there will be new methods to get the music scene heard by many more people, there are a few projects with radio Revival were there will be with Livestreaming services , which is the broadcasting of real time of different musicians in set and even from live concerts, so our audience can stay tuned all over the internet and from everywhere in the world from any device available.

-Another project is the grassroots concept is a far cry from the typical commercial stations that live on today’s radio dial.
+Another project is the grassroots concept is a far cry from the typical commercial stations that live on today’s radio dial, you could bet that the budget bookshelf speakers these days are the best.
 Artisan radio, with its personal stories and fresh sounds, is being piloted by loyal members of Oklahoma’s eclectic music scene.
 Its playlists might seem a little rough around the edges, but the content is carefully crafted.

 Three years ago, Oklahoma State University’s National Public Radio affiliate, KOSU, switched its overnight classical music to an Adult Album Alternative format.
 KOSU’s leadership saw an opportunity to merge its bureaucratic structure with a wildcard when it partnered with The Spy, a long-time renegade of indie rock, folk, and local music that had spent years trying to find its groove.